Home 9 Cheetah 9 Asiatic Cheetah

 • Has shorter legs than an African cheetah.

-• Has a stronger neck than an African cheetah.
+• Has a more muscular neck than an African cheetah.

 Asiatic cheetahs live in Iran